rese1f/aurora/docs/auroracap/EVAL.md

 ## Pretrained model
-We also provide the pretrained AuroraCap model in Hugging Face format
+We also provide the pretrained AuroraCap model in Xtuner format

 - 7B model for video captioning: `wchai/AuroraCap-7B-VID-xtuner`
 - 7B model for image captioning: `wchai/AuroraCap-7B-IMG-xtuner`